 This section is waived (no longer a requirement) by the Chancellor’s Office by the authority granted in title 5 section 56201.
 Colleges should continue to provide tutoring for EOPS students in alignment with AB705 (Education Code 78213) and Guided Pathways.

-56240.
+§ 56240.
 Transfer and Career Employment Services.

 Colleges receiving EOPS funds shall provide assistance to EOPS eligible students to transfer to four-year institutions and/or to find career employment in their field of training.
 Appropriate college and EOPS staff shall attempt to articulate coursework and support services needed by EOPS students with four-year institutional staff, particularly four-year institutional staff who are responsible for programs and services that are similar to EOPS.